servicetitan/Stl.Fusion.Samples/docs/tutorial/README.md

 This is an *interactive* tutorial for [Fusion] - a .NET library making real-time a new norm for any app.
-And although you can simply browse it~~, you can also run and modify any C# code featured here.
+And although you can simply browse it, ~~you can also run and modify any C# code featured here.
 All you need is [Try .NET] or [Docker].~~

 > **NOTE: Currently you can't run the Tutorial** (but you still can read it).